Axway/streams-open-docs/content/en/docs/install/_index.md

     ```
 2. Set the [Helm parameters](/docs/install/helm-parameters-reference/) `externalizedMariadb.tls.twoWay` to `false`.

-For more information on how to generate a self-signed certificate, see MariaDB documentation - [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/).
+For more information on how to generate a self-signed certificate, see [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/).

 For alternate security settings, see [Custom externalized MariaDB security settings](/docs/install/customize-install#custom-externalized-mariadb-security-settings).